Pronunciation(s): in-TEL-ence; eh-truh-VIGH-reen

 - Intelence is a non-nucleoside reverse transcriptase inhibitor (NNRTI) manufactured by Janssen Therapeutics.
 It was approved by the U.S. Food and Drug Administration (FDA) in January 2008.
 Intelence is approved for treatment-experienced patients who have HIV strains that are resistant to an NNRTI and other HIV drugs.
 It is not yet approved for people starting antiretroviral therapy for the first time.

 - Intelence works by blocking HIV’s reverse transcriptase enzyme.
 After HIV's genetic material is deposited inside a cell, its RNA must be converted (reverse transcribed) into DNA.
 NNRTIs stop this process and prevent HIV from infecting the CD4 cell and producing new virus particles.

 - Intelence must be used in combination with other HIV drugs.

-- Janssen Therapeutics has established a patient assistance program (PAP) for people living with HIV who do not have private or public health insurance and are unable to afford Intelence.
-To learn more about the PAP for Intelence, call 866-836-0114 or refer to Tibotec's website for more information.
-For those with private health insurance, Tibotec has established a program to help cover up to 80 percent of the amount of each Intelence co-payment, up to $100 every month.
-To learn more about this co-pay program, call 866-961-7169.
+- Janssen Therapeutics has established a co-pay program and a patient assistance program (PAP) for people living with HIV who do not have private or public health insurance and are unable to afford Intelence.
+To learn more about the co-pay program or the PAP for Intelence, call 866-836-0114 or refer to Janssen's website for more information.

 What about drug interactions?